 (6) If information referred to in subclause (4) is not included in an account issued to a permanent park resident, the caravan park operator must inform the resident how to gain access to the information.

-[Clause 6 amended in Gazette 8 May 2009 p.
+[Clause 6 amended: Gazette 8 May 2009 p.
 1500-1.]

-Notes

-1 This is a compilation of the Electricity Industry (Caravan Park Operators) Exemption Order 2005 and includes the amendments made by the other written laws referred to in the following table 1a.

-Compilation table